 Plaque is a biofilm that develops on the teeth.
 It is a whitish substance primarily composed of bacteria.
 Plaque has a foul odor that worsens the longer it remains in the mouth.
 Plaque on the teeth causes tooth decay and gum irritation.

 If not removed by brushing within about 24 to 48 hours, the plaque hardens and turns into tartar, a yellow or brown-colored substance also known as calculus.
 Tartar remains fixed to the surfaces of the teeth and cannot be removed without being scraped off with a hard object, like a professional dental scaler.
 Its contact with teeth and gums causes further tooth decay and gum irritation.

-Plaque and tartar are the primary causes of dental cavities and gum disease.
+Plaque and tartar are the primary causes of loose teeth and gum disease.
 The main signs dog owners will notice are bad breath, discolored deposits on teeth, and a red, swollen gum line (called gingivitis).
 As dental disease progresses, owners may notice bleeding gums and worsening breath.

 The term "periodontal" refers to the gums and bone that surround the teeth.
 When plaque and tartar remain in the mouth, bacteria makes its way under the gum line, eating away at the tissue and bone that hold the teeth in place.

 Periodontal disease begins with gingivitis.
 As the disease progresses, there will be loss of bone and soft tissue around the teeth.
 As the vital support structures for the teeth degrade, pockets develop around the roots of the teeth, allowing food, bacteria, and debris to collect and form dangerous infections.
 Over time, the teeth become loose and begin to fall out